suxuekun/libpyiotcloud/README.md

 4. The certificate bought from GoDaddy is different from the self-signed certificate for RabbitMQ.
    - RABBITMQ: Uses the self-signed rootca; for MQTTS/AMQPS device connectivity
    - NGINX: Uses the trusted certificate bought from GoDaddy; for HTTPS web/mobile connectivity; currently tied up to richmondu.com
+5. Customers can directly use the (Flask) REST APIs.
+They can create their own front-end web/mobile apps that calls our REST APIs.